-Pipelines have been safely transporting CO2 for more than 50 years, and an expanded CO2 pipeline network can create new well-paying construction jobs, help sustain industrial jobs and reduce CO2 emissions.
+Pipelines have been safely transporting CO2 for more than 50 years.
+An expanded CO2 pipeline network can create new well-paying construction jobs and help sustain industrial jobs.

 CO2 pipeline construction safety